ably/spaces/README.md

 ### Location

 Member locations enable you to track where users are within an application.
-A location could a form field, multiple cells in a spreadsheet or a slide in a slide deck editor.
+A location could be a form field, multiple cells in a spreadsheet or a slide in a slide deck editor.
 Subscribe to all location updates, specific location, or locations changes for a given member.

 ```ts
 // Register a listener to subscribe to events of when users change location